-A couple days ago I saw that Amazon.com is considering bumping up the price of their Prime Membership by $20 or $40 bucks.
-It is currently $99 annually, so it will potentially be $109 or $119 per year.
-This story got me thinking about the Prime Membership, which for those of you that don’t know, gives members unlimited free 2-day shipping, some free Kindle books every month, and access to Amazon instant streaming (think Netflix after it got shot, run over, then run over again).
-Is it worth the money every year?
+Last year Amazon bumped up the price of their Prime Membership from $119 to $139 annually.
+This got me thinking about the value of Prime, and do shoppers actually get enough out of it every year to make it worth the money?
 Does it make you overspend?
 Does it make you a lazy shopper?
 To those 3 questions I say No, Yes, Yes.
 Keep on reading to see why…

 Have a little will-power on purchases and wait until you have several items you need to buy before you make an order.

 The idea that you must have something in 2-days means you should probably be heading to your local Walmart, Target, or grocery store to buy it.

 If you are a shopper that buys stuff online and always “Needs It NOW” and you’ll happily pay for expedited shipping to make it happen, then the Prime membership will definitely save you money, but I think this is a pretty small percentage of the population.

 2. Prime Membership Makes You a Lazy Shopper

 This may be the single biggest reason why the Amazon Prime membership is a bad buy.